Applications for the Fall 2021 cohort will open on January 4, 2021

-Students will also be required to purchase textbooks for a few of the courses in the program.
+Students may also be required to purchase textbooks or supplies for a few of the courses in the program.

-Admitted applicants interested in joining the program will need to submit a $300 USD enrollment deposit.
-Tuition varies depending upon the number of course units a student enrolls in each semester.
-Each course in the MCIT Online program is one course unit.
+Tuition will vary depending upon how many course units a student enrolls in each semester.
 Please see the table below for details.

 |Number of Course Units||Cost|

 |1 Course Unit||$2,500 Tuition + $136 Fee ($2,636 Total)|